My gaming history

 as well as Eurogame classics like Settlers and Carcassonne

-I play a lot of my boardgames solo, not just the games that have solo-rules, the normal ones as well.
-Most of the time this is just to get a good grip on the rules so they're easier to explain to new players.
+I play a lot of my boardgames solo.
+Not only the games with solo-rules, all of them.
+Most of the time I do this just to get a good grip on the rules so that it's easier to explain the game to new players.
 A few 2-player games (like Memoir '44

 , Battles of Westeros